The Powell Memo with Commentary

 Let’s return to our discussion of leverage points.
 However important it may be, ability to detect deception is not the type of leverage point this analysis is concerned with.
 We are instead trying to find the optimum leverage points for the environmental movement to use to transform itself from pushing on low leverage points to pushing on high leverage ones.
-After it does that, then it can begin to push on the general ability to detect political deception high leverage point and others.

 For example, one transformational high leverage point is rather obvious.
 It is the same one Powell identified for corporate proxies to use.
 It is united action.

 We now proceed to find those transformational high leverage points by modeling the transformation that the Powell Memo so successfully initiated.

 (This ends The Powell Memo with Commentary PDF section from the book.)

 (1) The Big Lie Gambit is described in the sidebar at the top of the page.